TrellixVulnTeam/swahilipython_SCMU/Doc/library/dataclasses.rst

 the optional :meth:`__post_init__` method.
 They are not otherwise used by dataclasses.

-For example, suppose a field will be initialized from a database, if a value is not provided when creating the class::
+For example, suppose a field will be initialized kutoka a database, if a value is not provided when creating the class::

   @dataclass
-  class C:
+  kundi C:
       i: int
       j: int = None
       database: InitVar[DatabaseType] = None